amazon-archives/aws-appsync-relay/README.md

 Replace "my-package-bucket" with any S3 bucket you want to use to store files required by the CloudFormation stack, such as the GraphQL schema.
 Note that the `--capabilities` option is required to allow CloudFormation to create IAM roles.

-You can also do this with the `script/deploy` script, which requires setting the `S3_BUCKET` env var.
+You can also do this with the `script/deploy` script, which requires setting the `PACKAGE_BUCKET` env var.
 You can also optionally set `STACK_NAME` for the name of the CloudFormation stack (the default is `AppSyncRelay`).
 Note that executable scripts in the `script` directory assume a Unix/macOS/Linux environment, Bash, and `jq` are available.

 ## Running the app locally